metagenome-atlas/atlas/README.md

 ## Preprocessing of Reads

 This starts the preprocessing subsection of the configuration file.
-All settings will be indented from "preprocessing":
+All settings will be indented from "preprocessing" and indentation levels matter.

 ```
 preprocessing:
-    adapters: databases/adapters.fa
+    adapters: /databases/adapters.fa
+    minimum_base_quality: 10
+    min_base_frequency: 0.05
+    contamination:
+        references:
+            rRNA:
+        k: 12
+        ambiguous: best
+    normalization:
+        k: 21
+        t: 100
 ```

 ### Adapters

 FASTA file paths for adapter sequences to be trimmed from the sequence ends.
+It is best practice to use full file paths to reference files.

 We provide the adapter reference FASTA included in `bbmap`.

-### mink

-### minimum_base_quality
+**Default: databases/adapters.fa.gz**

-### allowable_kmer_mismatches
+### Quality Trimming (`minimum_base_quality`)

+Trim regions with an average quality below this threshold.
+Higher is more stringent.

+**Default: 10**

+### Adapter Trimming at Read Tips (`mink`)

+Allow shorter kmer matches down to `mink` at the read ends.
+0 disables.

+**Default: 8**

+### Allowable Mismatches in Adapter Hits (`allowable_kmer_mismatches`)

+Maximum number of substitutions between the target adapter kmer and the query sequence kmer.
+Lower is more stringent.

+**Default: 1**

-### reference_kmer_match_length
+### Kmer Length (`reference_kmer_match_length`)

+Kmer length used for finding contaminants.
+Contaminant matches shorter than this length will not be found.

+**Default: 27**

 ### minimum_passing_read_length